Hastings church goes to the dogs, and donkeys, and a bearded dragon

 All animals were welcome at the inter-faith service, furred or feathered, while humans were invited to light a candle in memory of friends and companions.

-St Matthew's Anglican Church reverend Alister Hendery said it was an occasion to connect with your animals or to remember and say a final farewell to those who'd passed away in the last 12 months.
+St Matthew's reverend Alister Hendery said it was an occasion to connect with your animals or to remember and say a final farewell to those who'd passed away in the last 12 months.

-"There was a number of moving moments," he said "But the spirits were lifted when the dogs gave a descant to the hymns.
+"There were a number of moving moments," he said "But the spirits were lifted when the dogs gave a descant to the hymns.

 "When the organs started, there were some pooches who wished to join in."